elliottmckee/pyRATT/README.md

  - Wall Thickness: 1.0 cm
  - Wall Material: **316 Stainless**

  The first figure shows an animation of the temperature distribution in the through-wall direction, throughout flight, in real-time, alongside the flight trajectory.
+The left side (x=0.0) of the temperature plot corresponds to the inner surface of the nosecone, and the right (x=0.01) corresponds to the fin outer/exposed surface.

  The second figure shows the hot-wall (outer surface) and cold-wall (inner surface) temperatures seen throughout the flight.